 Tactics for reducing HVAC noise in an open office environment

 First things first: make sure your HVAC noise problem is not caused by a malfunctioning system.
 Has the problem gotten worse recently?
-Is it making different noises than usual, or louder ones?
+Is your loud AC unit making different noises than usual, or louder ones?
 Read this article to find out possible causes: How to Fix That Noisy Air Conditioner That’s Driving You Crazy

 If your HVAC noise problem is not a new or worsening situation, then the cause is a poorly designed system.